Join us to discover how your faith can influence public life as we take our annual summer school online.

 Anyone with even the most nebulous questions about being a Christian in the public square should seriously consider going.

+Who is it for?
 The Summer School is for people aged between 18 and 40 who are recent graduates, young professionals and others in business, public services or the charity sector.

-It runs from Thursday 18th June, 12.30pm to Sunday 21st June, 12pm
+Dates: Thursday 18th June, 12pm to Saturday 20th June, 12pm